danttelucorem/MS365GroupCreators/README.md

 The cmdlet "Get-MgBetaGroup" can only return up to 100 element by default, so, is not going to properly associate the restriction to the "SomeGroup" because it won't be able to assign any value to $groupId showing a blank value in GroupCreationAllowedGroupId.

-To correct this. an -All parameter must be indicated, in order to retrieve all element in the group list to be read.
+To correct this, -All parameter must be indicated, in order to retrieve all element in the group list to be read.

 NEW SCRIPT: